 Masks such as this, while suggestive of practical use, had rich symbolic value within Ipiutak communities, Lincoln says.
 Many were placed on the dead, specifically shamans and “people of high clout”, in what was an emerging form of inequality in society where “people in certain graves were covered in a plethora of expensive tools and well-decorated objects”.
 Present here too are shapes that connote animals – specifically owls, which Lincoln places in the context of Ipiutak culture and its interest in human-to-animal shapeshifting.
 “You’re actually seeing the transformation in the carving itself,” she says.
 “Throughout the Arctic and in particular in these objects, the emphasis is on animals and the relationship they have with people.”

 Arctic: culture and climate has now reopened at the British Museum on 3 December and runs through 21 February 2021.
 The loans discussed in this article, meanwhile, are just a small proportion of the Sainsbury Centre’s rich holdings of Arctic objects.
-Come face-to-face with more treasures with a visit to the Centre, which is now also open again to the public.
+Come face-to-face with more treasures with a visit to the Centre when it reopens, or explore online collections here.

 — READ —